 Spain, the last European power to control the region, signed the Treaty of San Lorenzo (Pinckney’s Treaty) in 1795 in which it recognized the 31st parallel as the boundary between Spanish Florida and the United States.
 This compact finally cleared the way for American settlement north of that line after years of disagreement.
-Spanish officials had second doubts almost immediately after signing the treaty, and for over two years presented numerous excuses for not evacuating the area.
+Spanish officials had second thoughts almost immediately after signing the treaty, and for over two years presented numerous excuses for not evacuating the area.
 Making this tense situation worse was Andrew Ellicott, who the United States sent to participate in the joint survey of the 31st parallel required by the treaty.
 Ellicott took upon himself the unauthorized responsibility for establishing American control and maintaining order.
-Unfortunately, he lacked the necessary diplomatic skills to interact with the Spanish officials, and open conflict almost resulted on numerous occasions.
+Unfortunately, he lacked the necessary diplomatic skills to interact with Spanish officials, and open conflict almost resulted on numerous occasions.
 Finally, after numerous delays, the Spanish relinquished control of the area in March 1798.

 Creation of the Mississippi Territory

 Less than a month later, on April 7, 1798, Congress created the Mississippi Territory.
 The territory’s original boundaries consisted of the region bounded by the Mississippi and Chattahoochee rivers in the west and east, the 31st parallel in the south, and the point where the Yazoo River emptied into the Mississippi River in the north.
 The territory expanded twice over the next two decades.
 In 1804, the northern boundary was extended to the Tennessee state line, and in 1812, President James Madison annexed additional land along the Gulf of Mexico Coast.
 By 1813, the Mississippi Territory encompassed the boundaries of present-day Alabama and Mississippi.